Eco-hotel Tip in Minca

 Climate

 Due to its higher elevation, at about 650 meters, it is cooler in Minca than Santa Marta and its surroundings.
+Therefore, Minca is the perfect place to breath in some fresh air while making a round trip along the Caribbean coast of Colombia.

 May-September is the hottest period, the coolest months being January and February.
 December through April is the dry season, September through mid-November is the rainy period, with October being the wettest month.

-Best time to go
+Best travel time

 1 day